Chad-Glazier/exhibit-site/README.md

 # Developer Setup

-Once you've cloned the project and run
+First of all, clone the project and then run:

 ```bash
 npm install